 If I have to self-isolate, will I be paid?

-If you can’t work while you are self-isolating because of COVID-19, statutory sick pay (SSP) is now available from the first day you are off sick.
+If you can’t work while you are self-isolating because you are ill with COVID-19, statutory sick pay (SSP) is available from the first day you are off sick.
 If you are self- isolating but you are not sick, you may be expected to work from home, on full pay.

 Speak to your UNISON branch if you need help to understand what pay you are entitled to or if you are concerned that your employer is not following the guidance on self-isolation.

 If you live with someone who has symptoms of coronavirus, you can get an isolation note to send to your employer as proof you need to stay off work.
 You do not need to get a note from a GP.